MicrosoftDocs/VBA-Docs/api/Word.ProtectedViewWindow.SourceName.md

 ## Example

-The following code example returns the path and name of the document associated with the specified protected view window.
+The following code example returns the path and name of the document associated with the specified Protected View window.

 ```vb